DeZoST/Minecraft-Sounds/README.md

 # 🎵 Minecraft Sounds Library

 Welcome to the **Minecraft Sounds Library**!
 This web application allows users to explore and play various Minecraft sounds.
-You can search for sounds by name or tag, and even filter by categories!
+You can search for sounds by name or tag (for now)!
 The app supports dark and light themes, and provides features like downloading sounds and copying Minecraft commands.

 ## 📜 Features